 Starting Out the Year with Centers

-- Differentiate centers with space and visual cues for working with the teacher or staff on new material versus the expectation to work independently.
+- Differentiate centers with space and visual support for working with the teacher or staff on new material versus the expectation to work independently.

-- Store the task materials in the area in which they are being used for easy access.
+- Store the task materials in the area in which they are being used for easy access during this specific time.

 - Easily post visuals for staff and students designating which student is at which station and which tasks go in which station.